 Sharing your YouTube videos with the world is a pretty awesome feeling, most of the time!
-But one thing that’s frustrating for any YouTuber is receiving a pesky copyright claim on a published video.
+But one thing that’s frustrating for any creator is receiving a pesky YouTube copyright claim on a published video.

-For many creators, Content ID claims aren’t a big deal and won’t cause any major issues.
-But, if you’re trying to make it in the world of YouTube and want to make an income from your videos, you’ll want to avoid copyright claims.
+For many YouTubers, copyright claims aren’t a big deal and won’t cause any major issues.
+But, if you’re trying to make an income from your videos, you’ll want to avoid them being flagged with copyright issues.
 They can sometimes lead to copyright strikes, demonetization of your videos or even losing your channel.

-Most copyright claims on YouTube are caused by using copyrighted music or video, and they’re easy to avoid.
-Keep on YouTube’s good side as we guide you through avoiding copyright claim and bust some popular myths around licensing music.
+Most YouTube copyright claims are caused by using copyrighted music or video, and they’re easy to avoid.
+Keep on YouTube’s good side as we guide you through avoiding copyright claims and bust some popular myths around licensing music.

-- What is a copyright claim on YouTube?
+- What is a copyright strike on YouTube?

 - How to dispute a copyright claim on YouTube

-- Checklist: How to avoid Content ID claims on YouTube
+- Checklist: How to not get copyrighted on YouTube

 - Where to find copyright-free music to use in videos

 - “Fair use” and other myths busted

-The simplest way to avoid copyright claims on YouTube is to soundtrack your content with copyright-free music that you know you have permission to use.
+The simplest way to avoid YouTube copyright claims is to soundtrack your content with copyright-free music that you know you have permission to use.
 Check out Uppbeat, a free music platform for creators, and download the best free music for YouTube.
 It’s safe, free and you won’t get any copyright claims!

 What does copyright claim mean on YouTube?

-Copyright claims happen a lot.
-In the first half of 2022, YouTube dished out a staggering 750 million Content ID claims to YouTubers!
-They happen all the time and can usually be fixed quite easily, but it’s not always clear what they are or why they happen.
+Copyright claims are a common problem for creators.
+After all, YouTube dished out a staggering 700 million Content ID claims to YouTubers in 2021 alone!
+They happen often and can usually be fixed quite easily.
+But it’s not always clear what they are or why they happen.

 So what is a copyright claim on YouTube?
 In a nutshell, copyright claims are meant to protect artists and musicians’ music from being used without permission.
 They give copyright holders control over how people are using their work, which would otherwise be tricky on YouTube where 720,000 hours of video is uploaded every single day.